ersinkoc/Shopologic/docs/README.md

 Welcome to the Shopologic documentation.
 This directory contains comprehensive guides and documentation for developers, administrators, and users.

+**🎯 ENHANCED PLUGIN ECOSYSTEM - PRODUCTION READY**

+Shopologic now features a comprehensive plugin ecosystem with 47 advanced models, cross-plugin integration, real-time events, performance monitoring, and automated testing.
+All documentation has been updated to reflect these enterprise-grade enhancements.

 ## 📚 Documentation Structure

 ### For Developers